 Getting help and support with Multi-Factor Authentication

 To support the upcoming requirement to use Multi-Factor Authentication (MFA) to approve access to Microsoft 365 services, we have a number of support arrangements.

-MFA will soon be required to access Microsoft 365 (Office 365) services.
+MFA is required by all staff, students and associates to access Microsoft 365 (Office 365) services.

 This page was last updated on 15 August 2023 at 10:36 (GMT)